Taken for granted

 As we mentioned above, the Greek word stauros

 , used in the New Testament, has a couple of meanings like "stake", "pale", but is sometimes translated as "cross".
-Evidently, the first two meanings describe a single upright pole rather than the two-beamed device on which Jesus is often shown hanging during His execution, at least in the drawings and paintings we see.
+Evidently, the first two meanings describe a single upright pole rather than the two-beamed device on which Jesus is often pictured hanging during His execution, at least in the drawings and paintings we see.

 According to Wikipedia, this two-beamed stake, or "cross", originated in ancient Chaldea sometime between 1000 B.C. and 550 B.C.
 The shape was in the form of the first letter of the name of the ancient pagan god Tammuz.
 Some time in the middle of the third century A.D., the church started deviating from some of the doctrines of the Christian faith (called "apostacy") under persecution from several rulers of the time.
 (See Vine's Expository Dictionary of New Testament Words